-- Dress appropriately: - Wear solid colours, but avoid white if possible; and - Avoid patterns They create the illusion of movement and distract the interviewer from focusing on you. - Glasses If possible, wear glasses with an anti-glare coating to avoid the reflection of the computer.
-This will also enable the interviewer to see your eyes.
+- Dress appropriately: - o Wear solid colours, but avoid white if possible; and - o Avoid patterns Wearing patterns may create the illusion of movement and distract the interviewer from focussing on you. - Glasses If possible, wear glasses with an anti-glare coating to avoid the reflection of the computer.
+This will also enable the interviewer to see your eyes. - Makeup If wearing makeup, use anti-shine makeup to avoid looking shiny/sweaty.